codership/documentation/galeracluster/source/galeraparameters.rst

 .. index::
    pair: Parameters; gmcast.segment

 Define which network segment this node is in.
 Optimisations on communication are performed to minimise the amount of traffic between network segments including writeset relaying and IST and SST donor selection.
-The ``gmcast.segment`` value is an integer from 0 to 255.
-By default all nodes are placed in the same segment (0).
+The :ref:`gmcast.segment <gmcast.segment>` value is an integer from ``0`` to ``255``.
+By default all nodes are placed in the same segment (``0``).

 .. code-block:: ini